mandhir/mandhir.github.io/README.md

 This project is a recent example of analysis that I performed in **R** of Orders and customer data.
 I retrieved data from **SQL Server** (served on **Azure**) on **Databricks** and presented my findings through advanced **data visualization** techniques using the **ggplot2** library revealing trends in open order counts over time for different organizational units.

-### Technical Project Leadership: Transitioning from Cognos reporting to Power BI and development of Pricing Data Model
+### Technical Project Leadership: Transitioning from Cognos reporting to Power BI

 ![Project Capstone Visual](/assets/img/powerbi2.jpg)